verkadefloor/RAG_AOSD/README.md

 ## Backend Services Setup

-To fully function, this chatbot requires two backend services running: one for the LLM (`llama.cpp`) and one for TTS (Fish Speech).
+To function, this chatbot requires two backend services running: one for the LLM (`llama.cpp`) and one for TTS (Fish Speech).
 For the development of the app, these services were ran in two Ubuntu-based containers on a proxmox host, with CUDA acceleration.
-A CUDA capable device with >=16GB of ram is recommended.
+A CUDA device with >=16GB of ram is recommended.
 For further details on the models used and their installation instructions, please refer to the linked documents.

 ### 1. LLM Service (llama.cpp)